ebook: Pasta, pizza, and Pinocchio: Questions and answers about the Church of the

 - Is food expensive?

-- The Union Bank of Switzerland says that a shopping
+- Sometime ago, the Union Bank of Switzerland calculated that a shopping

-cart containing 35 common food and beverage items which would cost $178.50 in Los Angeles
+cart containing common food and beverage items that would cost $178.50 in Los Angeles

 would run $184.23 in Milan, Italy.
 So food is probably a little more expensive in Italy than it is in